rrthomas/nancy/README.md

-  -h, --help        show this help message and exit --path PATH       path to build relative to input tree [default: ''] --process-hidden  do not ignore hidden files and directories --version         show program's version number and exit
+  -h, --help        show this help message and exit --path PATH       path to build relative to input tree [default: ''] --process-hidden  do not ignore hidden files and directories --delete          delete files and directories in the output tree that are
+                    not written
+  --version         show program's version number and exit

 The INPUT-PATH is a ':'-separated list; the inputs are merged